View courses in

 The course examines the emerging area of eco-tourism in both developing and developed nations.
 The issues discussed involve the purpose of eco-tourism, importance to GDP, infrastructure demands, return on investment, and the possible financial strains and returns to local areas.
 The course provides a thorough examination of potential benefits as well as liabilities of eco-tourism to the region, indigenous population, and nation as well as who can gain and who can lose from such undertakings.

-MET AD 760: Going International: Importing and Exporting Operations
+MET AD 760: International Trade and Logistics

 Techniques and procedures for conducting international trade.
 The course focus is practical.
 Topics include operations, government agencies and import/export channel networks, and the evaluation of international opportunities.
 Designed to provide students with the skills and tools necessary for international trade.